bsathyamur/BankingSystem-PythonOOP/README.md

 ## CLASS DESIGN AND SYSTEM DESIGN

-The banking system is designed with 2 classes -> 1.
-Bank and 2.
-Accounts as represented in the below class diagram:
+The banking system is designed with 5 classes -> bankDatabase, bankTransactionLog, bankUser, bankAccounts and bankTransactions as represented in the below class UML diagram:

 ![pic1](https://github.com/bsathyamur/BankingSystem-PythonOOP/blob/master/class-diagram.jpg)